 Designing an Application

-Field Map and GPS GoTo feature for Navigation
+Mobile Field Map and GPS GoTo feature for Navigation

-The CyberTracker Field Map features makes it possible to navigate using the PDA/GPS to track the path of the user in real time.
+The CyberTracker Mobile Field Map features makes it possible to navigate using the GPS to track the path of the user in real time.
 A green cross-hair shows the user’s position while a yellow line shows the path followed.
 The GPS GoTo feature allows you to define GPS waypoints to guide you towards a specific destination in the field.

-Viewing Data in CyberTracker
+Viewing and Analysing Data in CyberTracker Reports

-In CyberTracker data can be viewed in Tables, Maps and Graphs.
+In CyberTracker data can be viewed and analysed in Tables, Maps and Graphs.
 Map views include Microsoft Virtual Earth, Google Earth, ESRI Shape File map layers or Image maps.
 The Photo views allow you to attach photos to specific data points.

-It is easy to filter data in the CyberTracker Table View.
+The Table view allows you to query and analyse your data with easy-to-use filters.
 Queries can be saved in Reports, which are updated when new data is collected.